 Campers will need few cups to hold their beverages and perhaps cereal and soups.
 We also use a cup to dip water from a large bucket or stock pot.
-Enamelware cups look very nice but they have protruding handles that require unnecessary packing space.
+Enamelware cups look very nice but they frequently have protruding handles that require unnecessary packing space.
 So we have accumulated a set of 6 stainless steel cups of varying diameters with either folding or no handles so that we can nest them all together.
-One of these cups is a small vintage tin measuring cup.

 In addition to cups, campers will need at least one water bottle for each person.
 We keep these bottles handy when we are driving, hiking, visiting tourist attractions, and sleeping in the tent.
 Many people use stainless steel canteens or plastic bottles but if you choose plastic, be sure to get a BPA-free bottle.
 In a pinch, recycled Gator-Aid bottles will fill the need.

 Campers will also need a few spoons and forks to eat their food.
 We have discovered that two people may need as many as 6 spoons and forks.
 Dinner knives are unnecessary since you can use a pocket knife or kitchen knife as necessary.
 Currently we are using vintage steel utensils that we bought in a flea market but you can find lighter nylon and Titanium utensils in camping outfitter stores.